-Drug or alcohol counseling, treatment, or rehabilitation or re-entry programs or referrals are available to employees or students.
+Drug or alcohol counseling, treatment, rehabilitation or re-entry programs or referrals are available to employees or students.

 The District provides confidential referrals through Employee Assistance Program (EAP) for employees and their families needing assistance with drug or alcohol abuse.
-Please contact Human Resources at (619) 482-6395 or visit the website at: (http://www.swccd.edu/index.aspx?page=50)
+Please contact Human Resources at phone number (619) 482-6395 or visit the website at: (Human Resources (www.swccd.edu))